dmlc/dgl/docs/source/guide/distributed-hetero.rst

 --------------------------------------------

 DGL v0.6.0 provides an experimental support for distributed training on heterogeneous graphs.
-In this version, each node or edge is assigned with two IDs: homogeneous ID and type-wise ID.
 In DGL, a node or edge in a heterogeneous graph has a unique ID in its own node type or edge type.
-We identify a node or edge with a tuple: node/edge type and type-wise ID.
+DGL identifies a node or edge with a tuple: node/edge type and type-wise ID.
 In distributed training, a node or edge can be identified by a homogeneous ID, in addition to the tuple of node/edge type and type-wise ID.
 The homogeneous ID is unique regardless of the node type and edge type.
 DGL arranges nodes and edges so that all nodes of the same type have contiguous